AryaTopale/OpenAI/README.md

-# Deep Sarsa on Mountain Car Environment
+# Deep Sarsa and PPO on Mountain Car Environment

 This repository contains an implementation of the Deep Sarsa algorithm applied to the Mountain Car environment using Google Colab.